Tumors of the stomach: Typical cell growth

-Abnormal Cell Growth
+Abnormal cell growth

 In the case of tumors, the cells display a level of abnormal growth.
 In most cases, this abnormal growth comes from an error in the cell cycle checkpoints.
 There are three general errors that occur within the cell cycle to cause abnormal cell growth.
 The first error is unscheduled proliferation, essentially refers to the cell continuing to grow and divide without the proper signaling from mitosis.
 Genomic instability, the second error, refers to mutations within the genome which causes errors in the replication or repair of the gene.
 Lastly, chromosomal instability is caused by mutations which disrupt the normal segregation of chromosomes in mitosis or meiosis.
 Although caused by different abnormalities, each of these errors is in some way mediated by a mistake in cyclin-dependent kinases.
 In a healthy cell, the interactions between cyclins and cyclin-dependent kinases are essential for either halting the cell cycle or allowing the cell to continue through a checkpoint.
 In abnormal cells, however, acquired mutations allow the cells to bypass these checkpoints by deregulating the cyclins and CDKs, even if there have been significant errors.

-Tumor Growth in the Stomach
+Tumor growth in the stomach

 Although it is possible to have a tumor that is benign, in the case of gastric tumors, only about 5-10% end up being non-cancerous.
 With that being the case, It is very important to learn the causes of stomach tumors, risk factors, and their signs and symptoms.

-Origins of Gastric Tumors
+Origins of gastric tumors

 Unfortunately, the early anatomical changes in the lining of the stomach that lead to cancer are rarely noticeable.
 The lining of the stomach is made up of a simple columnar epithelium which folds into what are called gastric glands.
 Within these glands are four different cell types: goblet cells, parietal cells, chief cells, and enteroendocrine cells.
 Mutations in any of these cell types can begin the process of uncontrolled cell proliferation, ultimately leading to the formation of a tumor.
 It is also important to note that depending on where in the stomach the tumor starts, signs and symptoms as well as treatment options may differ.